rosell-dk/htaccess-capability-tester/README.md

 Btw: You can put more tests into the "tests" property.
 If no rules match in the first test, it will continue to the next test.

+Almost all of the build-in tests are written in this "language".
+You can look at the source code in the classes in "Testers" for inspiration.

 ## Installation
 Require the library with *Composer*, like this: